morrislab-pc/lab_tutorials/Using_git.md

   - Recall that when you cloned the repository on your computer, the `git clone` command automatically added (linked) a remote repository called 'origin'.

-  - You should now add  *another* link to the original upstream repo called 'upstream'—
+  - You should now add  *another* link to the original upstream repo called 'upstream' that will allow you to pull changes from the original repo
+`$ git remote add upstream https://github.com/ORIGINAL_OWNER/ORIGINAL_REPOSITORY.git`